abniksi/Qaotle_V2/README.md

 # Menu
 <img width="1280" alt="Screen Shot 2019-03-11 at 5 01 30 PM" src="https://user-images.githubusercontent.com/43426747/54161312-c74e8e80-441f-11e9-9615-231acde5f742.png">
 For the menu portion, I used the Bootstrap grid system to lay everything out.
 I had to add another div insie the Bootstrap col classes in order for my menu to look the way I wanted it to.
-Added simple transitions on hover to make the UX better.
+Added simple transitions on hover to make the UI better.